Nahuel88Ar/GUI-LYSOSOMES/README.md

 6. Assign lysosomes to cells
 7. Quantify fluorescence and volume 3D
 8. Generate overlays and videos
-9. (Optional) Edit results interactively in Napari
+9. Edit results interactively in Napari
 10. Export all measurements

 ---